aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 4 used when casting this spell, the golem can either function for an extra hour or gains two levels.

 **Global**: The golem functions for longer and concentration is not required.
 However, it must be given a simple set of instructions that cannot be changed afterwards.
 A caster need not concentrate on golems created this way.
-For every extra 4MP dice the golem either functions for an extra week or gains 2 levels.
+For every 2MP dice above 8 the golem either functions for an extra week, or gains 2 levels.
-- If 40MP dice or more are used and the golem has no more than 10 levels, the golem does not run out of energy.
+- If 20MP dice or more are used and the golem has no more than 10 levels, the golem does not run out of energy.

 ___
 ### Aqueous Step